-The University Disciplinary Committee will consist of the Provost, concerned College Dean, Registrar and the Head of Student Support Services or their appropriate representatives.
+The University Disciplinary Committee will consist of the Head of Student Affairs,, concerned College Dean, Registrar and two students representing the men's and women's Student Councils or their appropriate representatives.

 Hearing Procedures

 The Office of Student Support Services is responsible for providing a written summary of the charges, including all information that resulted from the investigation process, to the disciplinary committee members and the charged student/organization.
 The summary of charges and supporting information will provide the basis of the formal hearing proceedings.